-Our proof suggests a generalisation of the mechanism that preserves incentive compatibility.
+Our proof suggests a generalisation of the mechanism that preserves strategy-proofness.

-Let $h_i$ be any function mapping the profile of reported valuations of all bidders except i to the reals (crucially, $h_i$ does not depend on $\hat{v}i$ ).
+Let h_i be any function mapping the profile of reported valuations of all bidders except i to the reals (crucially, h_i does not depend on \hat{v}i).
 Then consider the following modified pricing rule: